 To request official transcripts from other colleges and universities previously attended, you will need to contact, in writing, each of the institutions and request that official transcripts be sent to the Registrar's Office.

 Institutional credit not disclosed in the application process will not be reviewed or awarded credit if it is not received by the end of the first course taken at Judson.

 If transfer courses do not fulfill a general education course requirement or transfer as elective credit, it may mean that the course(s) that were taken may not meet the requirements to transfer to Judson University.
 The course(s) may be considered for credit if the student submits a course description(s) for the course(s) in question from the transfer college catalog that was in effect when the course(s) were taken.
 Transfer coursework that received a grade of pass (P) or satisfactory (S) will not transfer.
-Course descriptions that are not submitted by the end of the first cohort course will not be evaluated or awarded credit.
+Course descriptions that are not submitted by the end of the first program course will not be evaluated or awarded credit.

 Students who have matriculated to Judson University must complete an application for advanced course approval and include course descriptions for the course(s) in which are seeking approval.
 The student must secure approval from both the academic advisor and the Registrar's Office before registering for a course at another institution.
 This procedure is for the student’s protection.
 Failure to follow this procedure of prior approval will result in non-transferable credit.
 After earning 90 semester hours, a maximum of 10 semester hours may be transferred and applied to degree requirements.
 Students can not transfer any coursework in the semester that they plan on graduating.
 Additional information regarding graduation requirements can be found in the Graduation Requirements section of the Adult Undergraduate catalog.